Expand description

 - Calls elapsed animation handlers.

-- These handlers mostly just request var updates are applied in the updates loop.
+- These handlers mostly just request var updates that are applied in the updates loop.

 - Does a view events loop.